 With that in mind, let’s now focus on some of the challenges that an institution may face during an M&A. Regardless of whether you are the one being acquired or doing the acquiring, there is a good chance you will be met with a few bumps in the road.
 In today’s blog, we will explore the various challenges of mergers and acquisitions for banks and credit unions.

-Overlooked Challenges of Mergers and Acquisitions
+Overlooked Challenges of Bank Mergers

 While every transaction is different and undoubtedly comes with its own set of challenges and questions, there are a few common, albeit overlooked, challenges that we see arise when one institution mergers with or acquires another.
 More often than not, troubled assets are uncovered during M&A. In many cases, it is a third-party vendor that uncovers negative or problem loans and other issues.